Better as a Memory

-"Better as a Memory" is a song written by Scooter Carusoe and Lady Goodman and recorded by American country music artist Kenny Chesney.
+"Better as a Memory" is a song written by Scooter Carusoe and Holly Gleason using the pseudonym Lady Goodman and recorded by American country music artist Kenny Chesney.
 It was released in March 2008 as the fourth and final single from Chesney's 2007 album Just Who I Am: Poets & Pirates.
 With a two-week stay, it became Chesney's fourteenth number one hit on the US Billboard Hot Country Songs chart for the week of June 28, 2008.

 Content

 The song is a ballad in which the narrator addresses a lover with whom he is splitting with, but most likely warning her he is not the kind to get deeply involved with.
 He then lists a series of similes regarding himself (such as "built to fade like your favorite song", and "always sure until I doubt"), ultimately telling her that he is "better as a memory / than as [her] man".

 The co-writers of the song are both pseudonymous: Scooter Carusoe is a pseudonym for Travis Hill, founder of Carnival Music, and Lady Goodman is a pseudonym of Holly Gleason, Chesney's publicist and a music critic.